AntonTumilovich/https-flows.nodered.org-node-node-red-contrib-yandex-alice-command/README.md

 * Added Debug option in login page
 * Added Status messages
 * Fixed Set node name

 Changes in version 1.07 15/06/20:
 * Fixed Get token with pasword that include special chars

+Changes in version 1.08 15/06/20:
+* Added Send to All speakers or to one speaker

 <img src="http://wiki.swiitch.ru/images/3/3e/Node_red_yandex_alice.png">